 VAMPIRES ARE LITERALLY DEAD PEOPLE.
 THEY ARE, IN ACTUALITY, CORPSES.
 To like them is NECROPHILIA.
 They are walking cadavers!
 They are stiffs that aren’t so stiff!

 Anyway it’s just stupid and cheap and mary-sue-ish to me.
-What, you die and come back way, way stronger?
+What, you die and come back way, way stronger…for no reason?
 No. That’s cheating in the lowest, most pathetic way.

 Look, I’m not saying don’t write vampires.
 I intend to include my own vampire mythos in my own stories.
-But don’t romanticize them, for the love of anything capable of loving!
-And also stop making them elves – remembering that elves are basically humans but better in every conceivable way.
+But probably definitely stop making them Tolkenian elves of the “human but better in every way” fashion.
 If you die, that’s a bad thing.
 Death is bad.
 Bad!
 So there have to be legitimate consequences.
 Cadavers aren’t pretty, for one thing, and if they get strength, there has to be a cost somewhere.
 And I’m still going to hate them, even if they’re a “good guy”, because I hate the undead.